wichen42/Cloud-Tunes/README.md

 <br>

 - Users are able to customize and make their profile page their own.
-When logged in, User can change their About Section, location, profile image, banner image, as well as upload their own audio filee.
-Other users are able to create accounts and leave their comments on your uploaded tracks.
+When logged in, User can change their About Section, location, profile image, banner image, as well as upload their own audio files.
+Other users are able to create accounts and leave their comments on your uploaded tracks and can follow a user or like their tracks.
 Images and audio tracks are converted into formData and stored in Amazon S3 buckets.

 <br>